nutanix-japan/nai-llm/docs/nkp_flow_cni/nkp_flow_deploy_app.md

 1. Deploy a Postgres DB on a VM and configure
 2. Deploy a front end network tester app on ``nkpflow`` cluster which we deployed in the previous section
 3. Run a few performance and network tests from the front end app's UI
-4. Implement a network policy and check how the communication between VM and front end app can be restricted
+4. Implement a network policy and check how the communication between pods can be restricted

 !!! warning